Frameworkium/frameworkium.github.io/_pages/Asserts.md

 assertThat(aMap).doesNotContainEntry("foo", "Bar");             // does not have the given entry
 ```

-See [here](http://google.github.io/truth/usage/#built-in-propositions) for many many more examples.
+See [here](http://google.github.io/truth/usage/#built-in-propositions) for many more examples.